Uberi/University-Notes/PHIL350/PHIL350.md

 However, Fantl and McGrath deny evidentialism - there are things other than evidence that can affect whether beliefs are justified and whether one has knowledge.
 For example, if you know X, it is no problem to act as if X. However, if it is a problem to act as if X, then you could explain it away as though you didn't know X, even though you did.
 The main idea is that if you know that something is true, then it is fine to act on it - it is rational to act on your knowledge.
 Also, if you're justified in beliecing something is true, then it is also fine to act on it.

-However, how much is at stake affects how rational it is o perform certain actions - what is the cost of getting something wrong?
+However, how much is at stake affects how rational it is to perform certain actions - what is the cost of getting something wrong?
 For example, suppose we were vacationing, and we ask someone whether a train stops in Foxboro, and we don't really care if it's right or not.
 Since this is pretty good evidence that it does stop there, we would believe the person and get on the train.
 However, if we were on the way to a critical job interview, we would probably double check just in case.
 In this case, the evidence is not good enough to believe the person, and would get more evidence instead.

 In other words, in one case it is rational to believe the justification, and in another case it is not - so in one case, your belief is justified, and in another, it is not, even though there is exactly the same evidence in both cases.
 This implies that there is more than just evidence at play in belief and actions.
 This is at odds with evidentialism - perhaps each person actually has their own personal threshold of justification.